Actively Recruiting

 You may qualify if you...

-- Prior neoadjuvant or adjuvant therapy allowed if recurrence or metastasis occurs at least 12 months after last dose
+- No prior systemic anti-tumor therapy for recurrent or metastatic disease; prior neoadjuvant or adjuvant therapy allowed if recurrence/metastasis occurs 12 months or more after last dose.

-- Able to provide 10-20 unstained tumor tissue slides from recent biopsy or archival material within 3 years
+- Able to provide 10-20 unstained tumor tissue FFPE slides from biopsy or archival material within 3 years.

-- Agrees to provide tumor tissue and blood samples throughout the study
+- Willing to provide tumor tissue and peripheral blood samples during screening and study.

-- Adequate organ function with specified hematologic, renal, hepatic, coagulation, and cardiac parameters
+- Adequate organ function as defined by specified hematologic, renal, hepatic, coagulation, and cardiac parameters.

-- Women of childbearing potential must have a negative pregnancy test and agree to use effective contraception
+- Women of childbearing potential must have negative pregnancy test and agree to use effective contraception during and after study treatment.

-- Willing and able to comply with study visits, treatments, and tests
+- Willing and able to comply with study visits, procedures, and tests.

 You will not qualify if you...